-Pomegranates have special place in my family’s heart.
+Pomegranates have special place in my heart.
 My kids love eating the seeds, called “arils”, by themselves.
-They are an antioxidant power-house and rich in fiber and vitamins.
+They are sweet and sour bites of juicy delciousness.
+Packed with antioxidants and rich in fiber and vitamins.
 What’s not to love?

-My family also has a pomegranate tree in our yard, with easy access to fresh fruit from October through December.
-My friends know we love this fruit, so we tend to get even more special deliveries of home grown pomegranates throughout the season.
+We also have a pomegranate tree in our yard, with easy access to fresh fruit from October through December.
+My friends know we love this fruit, so we tend to get boxes of fresh pomegranates throughout the season.
+It is a wonderful problem to have!

-Now some people swear that beating a cut pomegranate will allow the arils to easily fall out.
+- Myths: Some people swear that beating a cut pomegranate will allow the arils to easily fall out.
 This does not work with all varieties.
 Yes, you can beat your fruit senseless and still have arils nestled comfortably inside.
+This method also bruises and ruins your fruit, not to mention it makse a mess splashing a juice that stains everything.

-Also, please do not cut a pomegranate in half, as you would an orange or apple, to remove the arils.
-It is not only messy (juice will get everywhere), but you will also ruin and waste a lot arils that got sliced up.
+- Pro Tip: Please DO NOT cut a pomegranate in half, as you would an orange or apple.
+It is not only messy (juice will get everywhere), but you will also ruin and waste a lot arils that get sliced up.

 Supplies you need